canonical/checkbox/checkbox-ng/docs/dev/index.rst

 ===============

-This chapter organizes information useful for developers working on the core, aka, PlainBox itself.
+This chapter organizes information useful for developers working on the core, aka, Plainbox itself.

 .. note::

-    The PlainBox project hopes to be a friendly developer environment.
+    The Plainbox project hopes to be a friendly developer environment.
 We invested in a lot of tools to make your life easier.
 Despite being a business-centric software project we welcome and encourage contributions from both Canonical and Community members.